integrated-land-simulator/model_description/descript/lake.md

 if $h_S'$ is less than 0, it is reset to zero.

-- Freshwater flux for ice growth
+Freshwater flux for ice growth is also considered.
 When the lake ice is not existed, the flux is just handed to the lake surface.

 $$